fireship-io/fireship.io/content/courses/supabase/auth-signup-tests.md

       });
       await expect(welcomeHeader).toHaveCount(1);
       await expect(validation).toHaveText(
-        "Username can only contain letters, numbers, and underscores" );
+        "Username can only contain letters, numbers, and underscores", );
     });
     test("it should not allow usernames longer than 15 characters", async ({